igormironchik/md-pdf/README.md

 # Known issues

+ * Internal Markdown parser is not strict to CommonMark 0.30, work on this is in progress.

  * I don't support Chinese, as they don't use spaces.
 I don't know theirs rules, to adapt algorithms.